Demolition permit issued for Our Lady of Fatima Church in Avondale

 Soul City Church in the West Loop is building a three-story addition.

 Soul City Church, at 1150 West Adams Street in the West Loop, filed a building permit with the City of Chicago back in October to complete a three-story addition next to the existing church.
-Now, Focus Construction has erected the steel work for the 45,000-square-foot addition.
+Now, Focus has erected the steel work for the 45,000-square-foot addition.
 When finished this summer, it will include a new auditorium, office space for church staff, and covered parking.

 Construction Progress: Church of Jesus Christ of Latter-day Saints